Farthest North - Gwen Walstrand

 Alchemy: Alli Harper

-Alli Harper’s ongoing project Alchemy explores elemental fire as a powerful symbol of transformation, representing both renewal and destruction.
-The cycle of life is a constant kindling of sparks and the dying of embers.
-In Alli’s work, fire symbolizes purification, spiritual connection, and is a symbol of passion and danger.
-Everything it touches is transformed.
+Alchemy explores elemental fire as a powerful symbol of transformation, representing both renewal and destruction.
+In Alli’s work, fire symbolizes purification, spiritual connection, passion, and even danger.
+Everything fire touches is transformed.